Paris in World War II: Rationing and the black market

 The rationing system also applied to clothing: leather was reserved exclusively for German army boots, and vanished completely from the market.
 Leather shoes were replaced by shoes made of rubber or canvas (raffia) with wooden soles.
 A variety of ersatz or substitute products appeared, which were not exactly what they were called: ersatz wine, coffee (made with chicory), tobacco and soap.

 Finding coal for heat in winter was another preoccupation.
 The Germans had transferred the authority over the coal mines of northern France from Paris to their military headquarters in Brussels.
 The priority for the coal that did arrive in Paris was for use in factories.
 Even with ration cards, adequate coal for heating was almost impossible to find.
 Supplies for normal heating needs were not restored until 1949.

-Paris restaurants were open but had to deal with strict regulations and shortages.
-Meat could only be served on certain days, and certain products, such as cream, coffee and fresh produce were extremely rare.
+Paris restaurants were open, but had to deal with strict regulations and shortages.
+Meat could only be served on certain days, and certain products, such as cream, coffee, and fresh produce were extremely rare.
 Nonetheless, the restaurants found ways to serve their regular clients.
 The historian René Héron de Villefosse, who lived in Paris throughout the war, described his experience: "The great restaurants were only allowed to serve, under the fierce eye of a frequent control, noodles with water, turnips and beets, in exchange for certain number of tickets, but the hunt for a good meal continued for many food-lovers.
 For 500 F one could conquer a good pork chop, hidden under cabbage and served without the necessary tickets, along with a liter of Beaujolais and a real coffee; sometimes it was on the first floor at rue Dauphine, where you could listen to the BBC while sitting next to Picasso."

 The restrictions and shortage of goods led to the existence of a thriving black market.
 Producers and distributors of food and other scarce products set aside a portion of their goods for the black market, and used middle-men to sell them to customers.
 The bars of the Champs-Élysées, and other parts of Paris, became common meeting places between the middle-men and clients.
-Parisians bought cigarettes, meat, coffee, wine and other products which frequently neither the middle-man nor the customer had ever seen.
+Parisians bought cigarettes, meat, coffee, wine and other products which frequently neither the middle-man nor customer had ever seen.